The Bankrate promise

 Alternatives to startup business loans

 - Grants: A grant can provide funds to help start or expand a company without requiring repayment.
-Grants often target specific industries or groups, but the application process is long and competitive.
-That said, it’s a great option to consider if you’d like to avoid debt financing.
+Grants may target specific industries or groups, but the application process is long and competitive.
+That said, it’s a great option to consider if you want to avoid debt financing.

-- Merchant cash advance: If your startup needs quick funding, a merchant cash advance is a good option that most qualify for.
+- Merchant cash advance: If your startup needs quick funding, a merchant cash advance is a good option that many businesses qualify for.
 Merchant cash advances use your company’s future debt and credit card sales to repay the loan.
-That said, losing a percentage of future revenue to repay the loan can make it easy to get trapped in a cycle of debt.
+But losing a percentage of future revenue to repay the loan can make it easy to get trapped in a cycle of debt.

 The bottom line